-So, first, you need to know how many watts (W) does your hair dryer uses.
-And this information can be can be found on the hair dryer’s specifications label.
+The power range it is very wide so you may want to know how much power your hair dryer is using.
+This information can be can be found on the hair dryer’s specifications label.

 Alternatively, if you are considering to buy a new hair dryer, that wattage can be found on the internet by browser search.
 Just browse for the hair dryer’s model followed by ‘wattage’ or ‘ power consumption’.

 If you only know the voltage and current of your hair dryer, you can calculate the power consumption, in Watts, using the calculator below.

 For more information about Power, Voltage and Current, scroll down to the ‘Electricity Measurement Units’ section.